mvolkmann/blog/src/content-security-policy.md

 ```

 Using a CSP reduces, but does not eliminate
-the need to sanitize user-entered HTML.
+the need to escape or sanitize user-entered content
+that is inserted into HTML.

 ## Directives